 - We also ask our renters to review the listing to verify all information about the listing is correct.
 This will help provide a more trusted service for our renters and help good hosts with occupying their rental space.

-In order to keep PeerStorage running, we charge a 10% Service fee on every transaction.
-This is to cover the cost to operate the platform and to upgrade features to better serve our users.
-This service fee is what we use to provide the best platform and service we can for our customers.
+In order to keep PeerStorage running, we charge a service fee on every transaction.
+This is to cover the cost to operate the platform and to upgrade features to better serve you, our trusted customer!

 How are payments handled?

 PeerStorage makes payments easy, automatic, and secure.
 Payments are handled through our platform using a third-party payment system, Stripe.
 Stripe is the industry-leading payment system for marketplaces and businesses making it easier for all our customers.

 Renters will enter in their payment information upon submitting a booking request.
 You will be charged on the move in date once the host accepts your request.
 Payments will be on a monthly basis until your move out date or you cancel through PeerStorage.

 Cash payments are not allowed at this time.